sweattep/modern_quotes/README.md

 >food has no effect on the spirit

+>The fat in meat and dairy foods is saturated.

 >The force of external circumstances, my friends

 >are you focused on the date or the time, or are you focused on learning?